thomasgredig/NSF-LaTeX-template/README.md

 # NSF-LaTeX-template

- template to submit on NSF
+## B. summary

+LaTeX template for generating the Summary (part B) for NSF proposal.

+Run `make.sh` to generate the text file.